AgonConsole8/agon-docs/docs/FAQ.md

 No, not unless you will be developing your own Agon MOS firmware AND need to be comfortably sure you can recover it under ALL circumstances.
 And even then you may very well get by using one of the community-provided options.
 People in the community owning SMART cables are seldomly using them nowadays.

+As an example of this, most of the development of the Agon Console8 MOS firmware has been done without the use of the Zilog SMART cable.

 Again, for regular update purposes, the Zilog SMART cable is unnecessary and a waste of money.
 If it's bricking you're worried about; there is a [simple solution](https://github.com/envenomator/agon-recovery) requiring just a few dupont cables and a clear step-by-step plan to recover your Agon.
 In any case, you can at least buy a new Agon for the price of the Zilog SMART cable.
 Ease your worries.

 ## I still would like to buy a Zilog SMART cable.
 Which one should I get?